decentralized-identity/presentation-exchange/spec/spec.md

 }
 ```

-## Credential Format Designations
+## Claim Format Designations

 Within the _Presentation Exchange_ specification, there are numerous sections
-where [[ref:Verifiers]] and Holders convey what credential variants they support and
+where [[ref:Verifiers]] and Holders convey what claim variants they support and
 are submitting.
 The following are the normalized references used within the
 specification: